 Air Interdiction Agent Application Process

 Being an Air Interdiction Agent can be both mentally and physically challenging.
-As a result, the application process to become an Air Interdiction Agent is intentionally rigorous to ensure that those selected can carryout the duties that are expected of them.
+As a result, our law enforcement training is intentionally rigorous to ensure that those selected can carryout the duties that are expected of them.

 In order to be eligible for employment with the CBP, applicants must: